 Changing your desktop or laptop keyboard is a big step, and not for the faint of heart.
 But then again, neither is immersion.
 If you’re just beginning in your new language, this may not be the best idea just yet.
 If you can’t read the characters yet you might want to hold off until you can.

 But assuming you can, there are several options for changing the input for your desktop, laptop or tablet keypads.
-If you use Windows, Microsoft has you covered and you can check out this tutorial.
+If you use Windows, here you go.

 Never one to be outdone by Microsoft, Apple isn’t going to leave you hanging either.
 If you’re a Mac user; go here.